Union Labor Party: Early gains

 At first, the ULP saw striking success, greater than that of any prior US labor party.

 In the 1886 elections, the Populists obtained considerable successes, especially in Milwaukee.
 The Populists elected several members to both the Wisconsin Senate and State Assembly, including Populist president Michael P. Walsh.
 In the gubernatorial election, the Populist's candidate, John Cochrane, won 7.50% of the vote.
 In the US House elections, the Populists successfully elected Henry Smith in over both a Republican and a Democratic opponent.

+Also during the 1886 elections, Samuel I. Hopkins, a Confederate veteran, was elected to Virginia's 6th Congressional District with 51.6% of the vote.

 These election victories encouraged the labor movement.
 Schilling re-organized the People's Party into the Union Labor Party (ULP), which began to organize a fledgling country-wide political apparatus, appointing regional representatives from the Knights of Labor, trade unions, Grangers, the Anti-Monopoly Party, and other pro-labor elements.

-Electoral losses
+Decline

-However, the ULP soon saw a serious of electoral losses, which destroyed its momentum.
+The ULP soon saw a series of electoral losses, which destroyed its momentum.
 Across Wisconsin, the ULP won just 2.6 percent of the statewide vote.

 In Wisconsin's 1888 US House elections, Henry Smith won both the Democratic and ULP tickets.
 Despite that advantage, former incumbent Republican Isaac W. Van Schaick defeated Smith, receiving 50.7% of the vote to Smith's 47.3%.

 In the 1888 Mayor of Milwaukee election, the ULP ran former alderman Herman Kroeger.
 Kroeger advocated public ownership of municipal improvements, creation of public baths, and law permitting recall of city officials.
 Kroeger was such a serious threat that the Republicans and Democrats united to run Thomas Brown as a fusion candidate against him.
 Kroeger was nearly elected anyway, with 15,033 votes to 15,978 for Brown.
 Radical Socialist Labor Party (SLP) candidate Colin Campbell, backed by Paul Grottkau (imprisoned editor of the Arbeiter Zeitung) garnered 964 votes, just enough to allow Kroeger to win if they had gone to him instead.

 In Virginia, Samuel Hopkins declined to run again.